Stravinsky's The Rite of Spring: why was it so revolutionary and what are its best recordings?

 If there is one moment in musical history that countless other music enthusiasts would love to be able to turn the clock back to attend, it would be that extraordinary evening at the Théâtre des Champs-Elysées.

-Why was the Rite of Spring so divisive and ground-breaking?
+Why was The Rite of Spring so revolutionary?

 We named Stravinsky one of the greatest ballet composers ever